 The aim of the A level Psychology course is to introduce students to the scientific study of the mind and behaviour of humans and animals.
-Psychologists are interested in objective measurements of cognition and actions, but also recognise the importance of the subjective perception of events.
+Psychologists are interested in objective measurements of cognition and actions, but also recognise the importance of subjective experiences.
 The course in A level Psychology will also develop students’ essay writing, analytical, mathematical and scientific skills.

 Currently, students have eleven 50 minute lessons per fortnight at both AS and A2 level.
-Class sizes at AS currently range from 16 to 20; at A2 students are in smaller sets of 10 to 16 students.
+Class sizes at AS range from 15 to 20; at A2 students are in smaller sets of 10 to 15 students.

 Examination Board: AQA - A Level Psychology B - Course code: 1186